ahnchive/ahnchive.github.io/index.md

 &nbsp;
 &nbsp;
 ### Recent News

+I was awarded a fellowship from the Stony Brook University Endowed Award Fund for Cognitive Science.
+This award will greatly help my phd disseration research!

 Our paper "Reconstruction-guided attention improves the robustness and shape processing of neural networks" has been accepted to [SVRHM Workshop](https://openreview.net/forum?id=tmvg0VIHTDr&noteId=u48ShDUHey) at Neurips 2022.
 I will be there in person to present my poster.

 Our IRL model now can predict human search behavior when the target is not there.
 Accepted at [ECCV 2022](https://arxiv.org/abs/2207.01166)